jgroth/kompendium/README.md

 ## 4. Writing documentation

-The generated documentation is fetched from the doc blocks inside the components source files.
+The generated documentation is fetched from the doc blocks inside the components' source files.
 If we would have a component like the one below, it would generate the corresponding documentation.
 Kompendium understands how to read Markdown, so any additional markup will automatically be parsed.

 ```tsx
 my - component.tsx;